Alan Garner: Early life: 1934–56

-Garner faced several life-threatening childhood illnesses, which left him bed ridden for much of the time.
+Garner faced several life-threatening childhood illnesses, which left him bedridden for much of the time.
 He attended a local village school, where he found that, despite being praised for his intelligence, he was punished for speaking in his native Cheshire dialect; for instance, when he was six his primary school teacher washed his mouth out with soapy water.
 Garner then won a place at Manchester Grammar School, where he received his secondary education; entry was means-tested, resulting in his school fees being waived.
 Rather than focusing his interest on creative writing, it was here that he excelled at sprinting.
 He used to go jogging along the highway, and later claimed that in doing so he was sometimes accompanied by the mathematician Alan Turing, who shared his fascination for the Disney film Snow White and the Seven Dwarfs.
 Garner was then conscripted into national service, serving for a time with the Royal Artillery while posted to Woolwich in Southeast London.

 At school, Garner had developed a keen interest in the work of Aeschylus and Homer, as well as the Ancient Greek language.
 Thus, he decided to pursue the study of Classics at Magdalen College, Oxford, passing his entrance exams in January 1953; at the time he had thoughts of becoming a professional academic.
 He was the first member of his family to receive anything more than a basic education, and he noted that this removed him from his "cultural background" and led to something of a schism with other members of his family, who "could not cope with me, and I could not cope with" them.
 Looking back, he remarked, "I soon learned that it was not a good idea to come home excited over irregular verbs".
 In 1955, he joined the university theatrical society, playing the role of Mark Antony in a performance of William Shakespeare's Antony and Cleopatra where he co-starred alongside Dudley Moore and where Kenneth Baker was the stage manager.
 In August 1956, he decided that he wished to devote himself to novel writing, and decided to abandon his university education without taking a degree; he left Oxford in late 1956.
 He nevertheless felt that the academic rigour which he learned during his university studies has remained "a permanent strength through all my life".